 Include a $14 certified check or money order made payable to the NC State Bureau of Investigation.

 A two-week timeframe may not be a feasible amount of time to wait, so alternatively, county clerk’s offices and sheriffs throughout the state can help citizens locate warrants in the corresponding county.
-The addresses, contact information, and hours of operations for each office vary per location.
+The addresses, contact information, and hours of operation for each office vary per location.

 Lastly, third-party websites are available to aid in the search for outstanding warrants.
 It is important to note that these companies are not government-owned, so the provided information may differ.
 However, the service provided (typically for a small fee) offers a simple and expedited starting point for a search.